Skip to main content

 Base Pairing Rules

-In DNA, the base pairing rules dictate that adenine (A) pairs with thymine (T), and guanine (G) pairs with cytosine (C).
-This means that the amount of adenine in a DNA molecule is equal to the amount of thymine, while the amount of guanine is equal to the amount of cytosine.
-Understanding these rules is essential for determining the proportions of the different bases in a DNA sample.
+In DNA, base pairing rules dictate that adenine (A) pairs with thymine (T), and guanine (G) pairs with cytosine (C).
+This means that the amount of adenine is equal to thymine, and the amount of guanine is equal to cytosine.
+Understanding these rules is crucial for determining the composition of DNA strands.

 Recommended video: